 Learn about Albury Wodonga's rich heritage at the LibraryMuseum and immerse yourself in Crossing Place: A Story of Albury, an inspiring multimedia exhibition chronicling the city's evolution from first contact with the Wiradjuri people to the present day.

 Foodies will enjoy a drive to the Rutherglen and Wahgunyah wine regions, two of Australia's prime vineyard areas west of Albury Wodonga.
-And make a beeline for Beechworth's famous local honey and produce after a refreshing pint or two of craft beers at Bridge Road Brewers.
+Or stay close to home and sample the best at the Border Wine Room.
+Make a beeline for Beechworth's famous local honey and produce after a refreshing pint or two of craft beers at Bridge Road Brewers.

 Historical treasure trove